Mind-Body Fitness Practices Guide: Learn Balance, Strength, and Inner Wellness

 • Musculoskeletal discomfort

-• Poor posture from screen usage
+• Poor posture from prolonged screen use

 AspectTraditional FitnessMind-Body Fitness